-Since the restoration phase will extend several years, there may be newly established riparian vegetation requiring minimal disturbance to prevent volitional fish passage barriers from forming or to remove newly formed barriers to volitional fish passage.
-Because (1) newly established riparian patches would not likely provide habitat for willow flycatcher due to its early growth state, patch size, and overall lack of structural complexity and (2) the actions will be temporary and minimal in scale, pre-disturbance surveys will not be conducted.
+Because the restoration phase will extend several years, there may be newly established riparian vegetation that needs to be cleared to prevent volitional fish passage barriers from forming or to remove newly formed barriers to volitional fish passage.
+Because (1) newly established riparian patches would not likely provide habitat for willow flycatcher due to their early growth state, patch size, and overall lack of structural complexity and (2) the actions will be temporary and minimal in scale, VES surveys will not be conducted before removing newly established riparian vegetation.